 - The name of your business - A description of the business e.g. "Electrical contractor" - The start date of the accounts for your self-employed business - The finish date of the accounts for your self-employed business - The net business profit /loss for tax purposes.
 If it is a profit, this should be the figure you claim is assessable to tax.
 FIGTO will need to see how you arrived at the figure of taxable profit.
 If your calculation has produced a loss then show this in brackets.

-4.2 Details of second source of self-employed income
+More than one source of self-employed income